Sustainability & Stewardship: Green Practices at our Algonquin Park Home

 Over the decades, our practices have evolved as technology, safety standards, understanding, and our goals for our guests’ experience have changed.

-Past initiatives have included guest-rotated solar panels, multiple composting toilets, a living roof, skylights, and vegetarian meal programs.
-Some of these systems have since been replaced by new alternatives, while the underlying values remain unchanged.
+Past initiatives have included guest participation in rotating solar panels, multiple cabins with composting toilets, guests bringing their own towels to reduce off-grid laundry service, a living roof, skylights, and vegetarian meal programs.
+Some of these systems have since been replaced by new alternatives, while our underlying values remain unchanged.

 - Continuous Improvement: Our team meets twice yearly to consider the guest experience, sustainability, what’s working and how it can get better than this; and to take actionable steps forward

-- Continuing to prioritize design-based impact reduction over convenience, reviewing and refining our practices as we learn and evolve
+- Continuing to prioritize impact reduction over convenience and careful design of the guest experience, reviewing and refining our practices as we learn and evolve

-- Checking back on our sustainability metrics every few years to ensure they remain aligned with our values and operational realities
+- Checking back on our sustainability metrics every few years to ensure they remain aligned with our values and operational realities, and updating them here as we grow.

 We invite our guests to share in this responsibility — with care, curiosity, and respect for the land we all depend on.